 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-The medieval college of St Gregory and St Martin at Wye is a foundation established in the fifteenth century in the parish of Wye in Kent.
-The college was founded by John Kempe, Archbishop of Canterbury, in 1447 as an educational and religious institution.
-The surviving structures include the principal college buildings which reflect the architectural character of the period, with features typical of late medieval institutional design.
-The site represents an important example of fifteenth-century collegiate foundation in southeastern England, demonstrating the continued establishment of such institutions during the later Middle Ages.
+The medieval college of St Gregory and St Martin at Wye is a collegiate foundation established in Kent during the fifteenth century.
+The college was founded as an educational and religious institution, serving the local community through its endowment and charitable functions.
+The surviving structures reflect the architectural character typical of late medieval collegiate establishments in England, though the site has undergone significant changes since its medieval inception.
+The college represents an important example of fifteenth-century institutional patronage and remains a notable feature of Wye's historic landscape.

 The medieval college of St Gregory and St Martin at Wye is a scheduled monument protected by Historic England under reference 1010349.
 View the official record →

-The medieval college of St Gregory and St Martin at Wye is a foundation established in the fifteenth century in the parish of Wye in Kent.
+The medieval college of St Gregory and St Martin at Wye is a collegiate foundation established in Kent during the fifteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010349.

 The medieval college of St Gregory and St Martin at Wye is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010349.